Pushpalata Das: Political life

 Due to her association with the National Planning Committee as a member of its Women Sub Committee, Das moved to Mumbai that year and stayed there for two years.
 Her activities gave her opportunities to work alongside Mridula Sarabhai and Vijaya Laxmi Pandit as well as Omeo Kumar Das, then sitting member of the Assam Legislative Assembly, whom she married in 1942.
 She returned to Assam after her marriage and formed two organizations, Shanti Bahini and Mrityu Bahini.

 In September 1942, Das and her comrades of Mrityu Bahini led a protest to the local police station holding the National Flag of India and it was at this procession, the police opened fire which led to the death of her colleague, Kanaklata Barua.
 By that time, she had already become a member of the All India Congress Committee and the convener of the women's wing of the Assam Congress Committee and reportedly worked to get Assam out of the grouping with East Pakistan.

 After the Indian independence in 1947, Das couple focused their activities in Dhekiajuli in Assam which Omeo Kumar Das represented in Assam Legistalive Assembly for successive terms from 1951 to 1967.
 Pushpalata Das herself was nominated to the Rajya Sabha in 1951 and held the position 1961.
 It was during this period she led the 1957 election campaign of Chandraprava Saikiani from Bajali constituency.
 Later, she was elected to the Congress Working Committee in 1958 and the next year, she visited a number of East European countries as a member of the parliamentary delegation.
-In 1967, she contested from Dhekiajuli when her husband vacated the constituency, winning the election representing Indian National Congress and repeated the success in 1971.
-After the death of her husband on 23 January 1975, Das withdrew from parliamentary politics, concentrating for more social service.
+In 1967, she contested from Dhekiajuli when her husband vacated the constituency, winning the election representing Indian National Congress After the death of her husband on 23 January 1975, Das withdrew from parliamentary politics, concentrating for more social service.
 She served as the chairperson of the Assam chapter of the All India Khadi Board and chaired the state boards of Bhudan and Gramdan initiatives.
 She was also associated with the Central Social Welfare Board and served as a member of the women's section of the Congress Planning Committee and the East India wing of the Censor Board of India.
 She edited the Assamese magazine, Jayanti and headed the Assam branch of the Kasturba Gandhi National Memorial Trust for a certain period of time.
 She also published one book, Rajarama Sukla rashtriyaatma varcasva evam krtitva, san 1898-1962, released in 1976.